Komárom District

 Komárom (Komáromi járás) is a district in north-western part of Komárom-Esztergom County.
 Komárom is also the name of the town where the district seat is found.
 The district is located in the Central Transdanubia Statistical Region.

 Geography

-Komárom District borders with the Slovakian region of Nitra to the north, Tata District to the east, Oroszlány District and Kisbér District to the south, Győr District (Győr-Moson-Sopron County) to the west.
-The number of the inhabited places in Komárom District is 9.
+Komárom District borders with the Slovak Nitra Region to the north, Tata District to the east, Oroszlány District and Kisbér District to the south, Győr District (Győr-Moson-Sopron County) to the west.
+The number of the inhabited places in Komárom District is nine.

 Municipalities

-The district has 3 towns, 1 large village and 5 villages (ordered alphabetically, as of 1 January 2013):
+The district has three towns, one large village and five villages (ordered alphabetically, as of 1 January 2013):